 Without prejudice to what is agreed between co-authors, they may exploit their contributions separately, except if this harms the common exploitation.
 Intellectual property rights on a work in collaboration correspond to all co-authors in the proportion that they determine.

-70 or 80 years after the licensed disclosure of the protected work (according to it, it is prior to or after the December 7 of 1987).
+70 or 80 years from the lawful disclosure of the protected work (depending on whether it is prior to or after December 7, 1987).

 Collective work is created as created by initiative and under the coordination of a natural or legal person, who publishes and discloses it under his name, and is constituted by the meeting of contributions of various authors whose personal contribution is based on a unique and autonomous creation (without it being possible to attribute separately to any of them a right over the whole work).

 If the author is a natural person, the general rule of 70 / 80 years after his death is applied.

 On the other hand, if the author is a legal entity, 70 / 80 years must be counted from 1 January of the year following the first legal disclosure or creation thereof (if this has not been disclosed).